elysia090/Lab/docs/StoryD.md

 21.3.1.1 repo_id
-21.3.1.2 current view id (ref name or commit id) 21.3.1.3 for edit views, active ref name (refs/heads/*) and its head commit id
+21.3.1.2 current view id (ref name or commit id) 21.3.1.3 for edit views, active ref name (refs/heads/*) and its head commit id 21.3.2 The UI MUST show the last mutation receipt (19.7) in a copyable panel for the current session.

 21.4 No remote dependencies
 21.4.1 UI correctness MUST NOT require external networks or CDNs.